Find Affordable College Courses

 Brookville, NY

-LIU Post did quite well in this year’s ranking of the most popular places for social work students to get a master’s degree.
-It came in at #10 on the list.
-Located in the suburb of Brookville, LIU Post is a private not-for-profit school with a large student population.
+With a ranking of #10, LIU Post did quite well on this year’s most popular schools for social work students working on their master’s degree.
+Located in the large suburb of Brookville, LIU Post is a private not-for-profit school with a large student population.

 Of the 104 students majoring in social work at LIU Post, 18% are male and 82% are female.